Medically reviewed by Drugs.com. Last updated on Mar 29, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to belimumab or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of belimumab injection in children.
+Appropriate studies have not been performed on the relationship of age to the effects of belimumab injection to treat systemic lupus erythematosus, given as a needle placed into one of the veins in children younger than 5 years of age and as a shot under the skin in children.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.